Welcome back to my new tutorial.

 I’m going to be adding it to “my” apartment here to tidy it up a little ha-ha.

-I’d love to be able to just plop it on my image but there is a few things we need to do.
+I’d love to be able to just plop it on my image but there are a few things we need to do.

 I used the key words for this simply ‘Textured Wallpaper’